microsoft/aed-go-learn-content/data-types/includes/3-maps.md

 Christy's age couldn't be found
 ```

-Use the previous approach when you need to check if a key in a map exists before accessing it.
+Use the second code snippet when you need to check if a key in a map exists before accessing it.

 ## Removing items